StackVista/stackstate-docs/develop/developer-guides/custom-check-function.md

 ## Result

 Whenever a check function runs, it returns a result.
-This can be a **health state** and/or a **run state** or a custom map containing a collection of data formatted as descibed below.
+This can be a **health state** and/or a **run state**, or a custom map containing a collection of data formatted as described below.

 * **Health state** - A `HealthStateValue`.
 This will be the new health state of the component (`CLEAR`, `DEVIATING`, `CRITICAL`, `DISABLED` or `UNKNOWN`).
 A `CheckStateExpiration` can also be returned to specify how long the health state should remain valid and what it should change to after expiration.
 * **Run state** - A `RunStateValue`.
 This will be the new run state of the component (`UNKNOWN`, `STARTING`, `RUNNING`, `STOPPING` `STOPPED`, `DEPLOYED` or `DEPLOYING`). |